pschaeflein/BlogArticles/ImplicitFlow/article.md

 ## Run the Sample

-To start the web browser, type
+To start a local web server, type

     http-server